 Understanding Aamjiwnaang First Nations’s environmental health journey

-In 2017, we were approached by the Indigenous Cancer Control Unit at Cancer Care Ontario (CCO) to support their work with the Aamjiwnaang First Nation near the Sarnia-Lambton “Chemical Valley”, an industrial complex of refining and chemical companies.
+In 2017, we were approached by the Indigenous Cancer Control Unit at Ontario Health to support their work with the Aamjiwnaang First Nation near the Sarnia-Lambton “Chemical Valley”, an industrial complex of refining and chemical companies.
 This community has experienced years of poor air quality, chemical spills, and other exposure events, resulting in serious concerns about environmental quality.
 In the past decades, Aamjiwnaang has been involved in about 20 related research studies.

-Our goal – as identified by the community’s Health Committee and supported by a CIHR Catalyst grant – was to work with CCO to consolidate these data and to describe a more complete account of environmental quality in the area, including the potential cancer risk associated with outdoor air exposures in particular.
+Our goal – as identified by the community’s Health Committee and supported by a CIHR Catalyst grant – was to work with Ontario Health to consolidate these data and to describe a more complete account of environmental quality in the area, including the potential cancer risk associated with outdoor air exposures in particular.
 The approach to this project was to integrate academic tools with Indigenous knowledge, and collaborate respectfully and effectively with the community.
 We co-developed a useful set of knowledge products to Aamjiwnaang in their efforts to better understand environmental impacts on health.
 These include both a technical report and community handout on the risk assessment findings, and a set of digital stories that use a collage of images overlaid with project results to illustrate and describe the influences and realities of environment and health in the community.
 These knowledge products are currently being finalized and will be posted as soon as they’re available.

 Supporting conversations between First Nations communities and health system partners about environmental contaminants

 Through our work on environmental quality in First Nations communities, we’ve identified an opportunity for supporting conversations between communities and health system partners about contaminants.
-In late 2018, we convened partners from the First Nations Health Authority, the Indigenous Cancer Care Unit at Ontario Health (Cancer Care Ontario), and BC Cancer to discuss what this support could look like.
+In late 2018, we convened partners from the First Nations Health Authority, the Indigenous Cancer Care Unit at Ontario Health, and BC Cancer to discuss what this support could look like.
 The result of that meeting is an ongoing partnership seeking to establish a shared perspective, processes and principles for working together, a series of potential approaches and knowledge products, and a commitment to reconvening to develop an action plan.